 When the liner is terminated at a structure or wall that is embedded into the subgrade on the floor of the containment area, the subgrade should be notched as described in sections 8.3 and 8.4.
 The notch is filled with granular bentonite, and the liner should be placed over the notch and up against the structure (Figure 4-14).
 The connection to the structure can be the accomplished by placement of soil or stone backfill in this area.
 When structures or walls are on or at the top of a slope, additional detailing may be required as shown in Figure 3-14.

 Figure 4-14.
-Termination of the liner to an embedded structure.
+Termination of the liner at a structure embedded in the subgrade.